melontini/bootloader-unlock-wall-of-shame/README.md

 Some of those features can be fixed with this LsPosed module https://github.com/BlackMesa123/KnoxPatch and this Magisk Module https://github.com/BlackMesa123/KnoxPatch#knoxpatch-enhancer.

+### 3. OnePlus
+What?
+OnePlus?
+Aren't their phones super easy to unlock? - yes, but... <br/>
+You probably heard about the OnePlus X OPPO os merger and while it did get called off, both companies started sharing a "unified codebase".
+You can probably see where I'm going.

+If one day OnePlus decides to practice racism like Realme or go nuclear like OPPO/Vivo, they'll have those "unified" tools at their disposal.

+### 4. Xiaomi/Redmi/POCO
+Currently, Xiaomi allows everyone to unlock, well, that is, if you have a SIM card, internet connection, a MI account, can set up their unlock tool and have 7 days (or more) at your disposal. <br/>
+The problem is that their unlock process is similar to that of OPPO, where you have accounts, verifications, RSA keys and more.
+And while it doesn't seem like they're going to change their policy anytime soon, but if they do, they can just break the unlock tool/block you with that MI account.

 # Additional Info

 ## MediaTek